dhayanesh/distributed-parallel-text-processor/README.md

     streamlit run ui_solution.py
     ```

 5. **Access the application**.
 Open your web browser and go to `http://localhost:8501` to use the application.
-Sample predined files (10k.txt and 20k.xt) and input file (book.txt) is present in data directory in the project file.
+Sample predefined files (10k.txt and 20k.xt) and input file (book.txt) is present in data directory in the project file.

 ## Usage